home-assistant/developers.home-assistant/docs/api/rest.md

 #### POST /api/events/&lt;event_type>

-Fires an event with event_type
+Fires an event with event_type.
+Please be mindful of the data structure as mentioned in the [Data Docs](https://data.home-assistant.io/docs/events/#database-table).

 You can pass an optional JSON object to be used as `event_data`.